dj1ch/HomeNet/README.md

 * [x] Create basic messaging w/ commands
 * [x] Create custom method for anyone to advertise their presence to other instances of HomeNet
 * [x] Allow the saving of clients like phone contacts
-* [ ] Allow communication with these saved clients like DMs
+* [ ] Allow direct communication with these saved clients like DMs
 * [x] Establish a method to ensure the security of the connection
 * [ ] (Maybe) Make an application that communicates with the ESP over BLE to send messages